-Solicitor Brian O’Donnell and his wife Dr Mary Patricia O’Donnell arriving at the High Court for a previous hearing .
-Photograph: Collins Courts
+Solicitor Brian O'Donnell and his wife Dr Mary Patricia O'Donnell have been adjudicated bankrupt by the High Court.

 Bank of Ireland had applied to have the couple declared bankrupt after they failed to satisfy a judgment for €71.57 million obtained against them.